AyazSaiyed/autoreply-whatsapp-greetings/README.md

 ------------

-If you like the code , you can take a minute to endorse me here https://www.linkedin.com/in/ayazsaiyadhearthacker/
+If you like the code , take a second to endorse me here https://www.linkedin.com/in/ayazsaiyadhearthacker/

 -------------------------